chaldea-center/chaldea-docs/docs/guide/translation.md

 Looking forward to your contribution!!!
 Especially English/Traditional Chinese/Korean parts.

 - some files such as `enums.json` are not uploaded because of different format.
-- inform me to merge changes when you update the spreadsheet.
+- inform me to update sheet first!
+Ask me to merge changes when you complete the edition.

-## Contact us

-Please contact me via [feedback page](./feedback.md).

-## Game Data

 Current based on JP data, added CN/TW/NA/KR translations of released part for each region.
 Besides, Mooncell translation for CN and AtlasAcademy/Fandom translation for NA are also used.